joanna-tang/terraformhw2/README.md

 | subnet_ids			| list(string)|

-To run this project, please make sure you have S3 access
+To run this project, please make sure you have S3 / dynamoDB access.
+It might be necessary to change the backend section in resources.tf.
 > terraform init
 >
 > terraform apply